 Make your own flavorful lamb seasoning or homemade herb crust using fresh or dried herbs.
 You could use a classic herb mix recipe like herbs de Provence, or get creative and craft your own signature blend.

-To get you started, here are some of the best traditional herbs that go with lamb: rosemary, thyme, sage, oregano, mint, and bay leaves.
-When choosing herbs for lamb, make sure to consider the other ingredients in the dish.
+Some of the best traditional herbs that go with lamb are rosemary, thyme, sage, oregano, mint, and bay leaves.
+However, when choosing herbs for a lamb dish, make sure to consider the other ingredients in the dish.

 Some common herbs that pair well with lamb are rosemary, garlic, and thyme.
 These robust flavors can really enhance the natural flavor of the lamb.